ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/software_dependencies.rst

 Software versions should be explicit, meaning the version should be specified in the suite configuration rather than relying on the software’s default version.
 Making the version explicit also allows testing the suite with different software versions, facilitating pre-operational testing of new software versions.

-A suite usually interacts with software in wo ways:
+A suite usually interacts with software in two ways:

 - Deploying the software in a directory local to the suite or in a shared location (in case the suite acts as a software deployer)